 - Add AppInsight for SQL to a node: to monitor SQL servers through the Discovery wizard or manually.

 - Monitor a SQL named instance with AppInsight for SQL: to monitor a named SQL server using the server's Virtual IP (VIP).

 - Monitor clusters with AppInsight for SQL: to monitor an SQL cluster (used for high availability).

-- AppInsight for SQL: in the All Applications widget provides all monitored SQL server nodes.
-Select My Dashboards > Applications > SAM Summary, locate the All Applications widget.
-Expand AppInsight for SQL and select a node to view.
+- The AppInsight for SQL view displays application details, databases, application connections, alerts, and more. in the All Applications widget provides all monitored SQL server nodes.
+Click My Dashboards > Applications > SAM Summary.
+In the All Applications widget, expand AppInsight for SQL and select a node to open this view.